Nano-DNA-Studios/GAWC/README.md

-# GitHub Action Worker Containers
+# GAWC
-Repository storing Numerous Dockerfiles for creating GitHub Action Worker Containers
+Repository storing Numerous Dockerfiles for creating GitHub Action Worker Containers or GAWC's for Short

-Stores a Default Base GitHub Action Workers Linux Containers.
-This is Built by Docker and then used in the Numberous Variants for specific Language or Framework Configurations
+Stores a Base Dockerfile for creating the Base Linux GAWC.
+Once built it is used in Downstream Variants Language or Framework Configurations

 This Repo is designed to work with another Nano-DNA-Studios project : GitHubAPICLI and GitHubSelfRunner

-These tools utilize the GitHub Action Worker containers to run Workflows locally in a System that Replicates the Official Cloud version of GitHub Actions
+These tools utilize the GAWC's to run Workflows locally in a System that Replicates the Official Cloud version of GitHub Actions